zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Blood_Feeding/Mosquito_Blood_Feeding.md

 4. Calculate the mf number in the stock solution.
 Dilute the infected blood, using C<sub>1</sub>V<sub>1</sub>=C<sub>2</sub>V<sub>2</sub> to determine how much control blood (Defibrinated Sheep’s Blood—Hemostat Laboratories DSB100) to add to get the desired blood feeding concentration.

-    **General Note:** The blood feeders used for feeding hold 10 mL of blood.
+    **Note:** The blood feeders used for feeding hold 10 mL of blood.
 When calculating final volume use 11 mL for 1 mL overage.
 Multiply this by number of feeders you will need.

 5. Re-enumerate the mf in the diluted stock blood in duplicate.